Passpack Reviews

 Learning Curve

-The two-password system, while secure, confuses new users.
-There’s a need for clearer onboarding and documentation to help people understand how to use Passpack effectively.
+The two-password system, while secure, can confuse new users.
+There is onboarding documentation to help people understand how to use Passpack effectively.

 -